How To Maintain Confidentiality When Selling Your Business

 Omit documents from the data room that are subject to attorney-client privilege, such as those that might be relevant to recent litigation.
 In other words, if you’re in the process of litigation, disclose documents related to the litigation only through your attorney.

-Note that in the event of a successful transaction, the buyer may share a common interest with the seller if the buyer becomes a “successor defendant.”
-This privilege isn’t guaranteed, so it’s wise to limit disclosure of any litigation-sensitive information exclusively through your attorney to retain the attorney-client privilege.
+In the event of a successful transaction, the buyer may share a common interest with the seller if the buyer becomes a “successor defendant.”
+This privilege isn’t guaranteed, so it’s wise to limit the disclosure of any litigation-sensitive information to come exclusively through your attorney to retain the attorney-client privilege.

-In the case of extremely sensitive information, appoint a third party to review it and prepare a summary report.
+In the case of extremely sensitive information, appoint a third party to review it and prepare a summary report for the buyer.

 In the event of an information leak, take the following actions:

-• Immediately call the offending party.
+- Immediately call the offending party.
 Leaks in confidentiality rarely cause permanent damage.
-In most cases, a call to the leaker quickly reverses the damage, if any.
-When a breach isn’t clear, a call may serve to raise the other party’s awareness of the issue, and in most cases, the story will quickly disappear.
+In most cases, a call to the leaker quickly reverses any harm done.
+When a breach isn’t clear, a call may serve to raise awareness of the issue, and in most cases, the story will quickly disappear.

-• Assess their reaction to the news and their tone.
+- Assess their reaction and tone.
 Listen to their story before taking any drastic action.
-The other side will typically apologize and take steps to correct the action, such as firing the employee who initiated the breach or calling the customer to reconstruct the narrative of the information.
+The other side will typically apologize and take steps to correct the action, such as firing the employee who initiated the breach or calling the customer to rebuild the narrative.

 Conclusion